-Thought for the day: When you use noticing and wondering prompts regularly, students begin to apply their new observing and questioning skills in other situations—often when least expect it!
+Thought for the day: When you use noticing and wondering prompts regularly, students begin to apply their new observing and questioning skills in other situations—often when you least expect it!

 Examples of noticing and wondering